Search

 class ElevatorController:

-In our design, hall calls are immediately dispatched to an elevator when they arrive.
-The controller doesn't maintain a queue of unassigned requests.
+- elevators: List<Elevator>In our design, we'll choose to immediately dispatch hall calls to an elevator when they arrive so the controller only needs the list of elevators and doesn't maintain a queue of unassigned requests.
 It picks an elevator right away and tells that elevator to add the request to its queue.
 This keeps the controller stateless beyond just holding the elevators.

 We could design this differently.
 Maintain a queue of pending requests on the controller and have elevators pull from it.
 Both approaches work.
 The immediate dispatch model is simpler for an interview, but if the interviewer asks "what if all elevators are busy?", you'd want the queue model.
 Always be ready to explain your tradeoffs.